abbeyraa/abbeyraa/README.md

 - 👋 Hi, I’m @abbeyraa
-  This is my main account from @abbyrasya -> school account
+  This is my main account.
+I am a college student at Bina Nusantara University.

 <!---
 abbeyraa/abbeyraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.